 Redoute’s Choice, Show A Heart, All Too Hard and the mighty Lonhro have all gone on to good stud careers which makes the Caulfield Guineas a must-win race.
 It also resonates well with punters which love betting on horses that have been publicly hyped.

-2017 Caulfield Guineas result
+Latest Caulfield Guineas News

 How to find the winner of the Caulfield Guineas

-Press Statement, Long John, Helmut, Whobegotyou, Weekend Hussler, Show A Heart, Redoute’s Choice, Encounter, Our Maizcay, Mahogany and Red Anchor all won as the bookmakers’ favourite.
+Anamoe, Ole Kirk, The Autumn Sun, Press Statement, Long John, Helmut, Whobegotyou, Weekend Hussler, Show A Heart, Redoute’s Choice, Encounter, Our Maizcay, Mahogany and Red Anchor all won as the bookmakers’ favourite.
 There have been favourites to lose, of course, but they have still performed very well.

 The Ken Keys-trained Rich Enuff finished second in 2014 behind Shooting To Win.
 Pierro was the biggest upset of Caulfield Guineas history when it ran second behind All Too Hard paying only $1.22, but All Too Hard proved its worth further down the track.